RedstoneFiend/VotifierAndListener/README.markdown

 ## Encryption

-Votifier uses one-way RSA encryption to ensure that only a trusted toplist can tell Votifier when a vote has been made.
-When it is first run, Votifier will generate a 2048 bit RSA key pair and store the keys in the `./plugins/votifier/rsa` directory.
-When you link Votifier with a toplist, the toplist will ask you for your Votifier public key - this is located at `./plugins/votifier/rsa/public.key` and the toplist will use this key to encrypt vote data.
-It is essential that you do not share these keys with your players, as a smart player can use the key to create a spoof packet and tell Votifier that they voted when they really didn't.
+GraniteVotifierListener uses one-way RSA encryption to ensure that only a trusted toplist can tell GraniteVotifierListener when a vote has been made.
+When it is first run, GraniteVotifierListener will generate a 2048 bit RSA key pair and store the keys in the `./plugins/votifier/rsa` directory.
+When you link GraniteVotifierListener with a toplist, the toplist will ask you for your GraniteVotifierListener public key - this is located at `./plugins/votifier/rsa/public.key` and the toplist will use this key to encrypt vote data.
+It is essential that you do not share these keys with your players, as a smart player can use the key to create a spoof packet and tell GraniteVotifierListener that they voted when they really didn't.

 ## Protocol Documentation

-This documentation is for server lists that wish to add Votifier support.
+This documentation is for server lists that wish to add GraniteVotifierListener support.

-A connection is made to the Votifier server by the server list, and immediately Votifier will send its version in the following packet:
+A connection is made to the GraniteVotifierListener server by the server list, and immediately GraniteVotifierListener will send its version in the following packet:

 	"VOTIFIER <version>"

-Votifier then expects a 256 byte RSA encrypted block (the public key should be obtained by the Votifier user), with the following format:
+GraniteVotifierListener then expects a 256 byte RSA encrypted block (the public key should be obtained by the GraniteVotifierListener user), with the following format:

 <table>
   <tr>